-In case of a Futures contract, it is mostly cash settled unlike a forward contract (which is generally settled by physical delivery) since exchange monitors the contract ensuring smooth execution.
+In the case of a Futures contract, it is mostly cash-settled unlike a forward contract (which is generally settled by physical delivery) since the exchange monitors the contract ensuring smooth execution.

 Cash Settlement Example – Say you go long on 10 wheat contracts whose current market price is Rs 500 per contract.

 On contract expiration (assuming it after three months), the price contract went up to Rs 600.

 Rs 600 (Final price) – Rs 500 (Entry price) = Rs 100 per contract.